artcore-c/Cerebrum/README.md

 ## Architecture

-Cerebrum was designed to run in parallel with [uConsole _cyberdeck_ router](https://github.com/artcore-c/uConsole-cyberdeck-router-with-WireGuard-VPN), running on a single Raspberry Pi CM4 handling both VPN routing and AI orchestration simultaneously.
+Cerebrum was designed to run alongside [uConsole _cyberdeck_ router](https://github.com/artcore-c/uConsole-cyberdeck-router-with-WireGuard-VPN), running on a single Raspberry Pi CM4 handling both VPN routing and AI orchestration simultaneously.
 Cerebrum does not require _Cyberdeck_ Router for the uConsole and can be run standalone.
 ```
 ┌─────────────────────────────────────────────────────────┐
 │  Raspberry Pi CM4 (Orchestrator + VPN Router)           │
 │  ┌───────────────────────────────────────────────────┐  │
-│  │  Cyberdeck Router (~2% CPU baseline)              │  │
+│  │  Cyberdeck Router (isolated)                      │  │
 │  └───────────────────────────────────────────────────┘  │
 │  ┌───────────────────────────────────────────────────┐  │
 │  │  FastAPI Server (Port 7000)                       │  │